vidhisagathiya/CAREER-SERVICES-APPLICATION/README.md

 ## Core Features

-- **User-friendly interface** - The platform provides an intuitive and easy-to-use interface for both students and employers, ensuring a smooth user experience.

-- **Portfolio creation and updating** - Students can create their professional portfolios within the platform, highlighting their skills, qualifications, work experience, and achievements.
-They can also regularly update their portfolios to showcase their latest accomplishments.
+**Feature 1: User Registration and Login**

+- User registration: Employers, students, and admin can create an account by providing their basic information such as name, email, and password.
+- Login: Users can securely log in to the platform using their registered email and password.

+**Feature 2: Employer Profile Management**

+- Profile creation: Employers can create their profiles by entering their company information, industry, and contact details.
-- **Job posting and management** - Employers have the ability to post job openings on the platform, providing detailed descriptions of the positions available, required qualifications, and application instructions.
-They can also manage and track the status of their job postings.
+- Job offer management: Employers can add job offers, including detailed descriptions of the positions available, required qualifications, and application instructions.

-- **Efficient search and connection** - Description: The platform offers efficient search capabilities, allowing users to find relevant job opportunities or suitable candidates based on various criteria such as location, industry, skills, and experience.
-It facilitates seamless connections between job seekers and employers.

-- **Shortlisting of potential employees** - Employers can easily shortlist potential employees based on their specific requirements, such as qualifications, experience, and skills.
-This feature streamlines the selection process, saving time and effort for employers.

-- **Secure login credentials and data protection** - The platform prioritizes the security and privacy of user data.
-It ensures secure login credentials and implements robust data protection measures to safeguard personal and sensitive information.
+- Candidate browsing: Employers can browse through candidate profiles and resumes to find suitable candidates for their job offers.
+- Candidate selection: Employers can select candidates who have already applied for a job offer and shortlist them for interviews.
+- Post tracking: Employers can track the status of their job postings, including the number of views, applications, and the progress of the hiring process.

+**Feature 3: Student/Candidate Profile Management**

+- Profile creation: Students can create their profiles by entering their personal details, educational background, work experience, skills, and achievements.
+- Resume upload: Students can build and upload their resumes to make them accessible to potential employers.
+- Job offer browsing: Students can browse through job offers posted by employers.
+- Application tracking: Students can track the status of their job applications and view any updates from employers.

+**Feature 4: Admin Dashboard**

+- User management: The admin can manage user profiles, including verifying registrations, handling account-related issues, and ensuring data accuracy.
+- Posting management: The admin can monitor and manage job postings, including approving, editing, or removing posts.
+- Application tracking: The admin can track and manage the status of job applications, assisting with the selection process.

+**Feature 5: Notifications and Communication**

-- **Notifications for job offers** - Employers receive notifications when students apply to their job offers, keeping them informed and enabling prompt follow-ups.
+- Job offer notifications: Employers receive notifications when students apply to their job offers, allowing them to promptly review and respond to applications.

-- **Interview notifications** - Students are notified when they are called for interviews by employers, ensuring they stay updated and can prepare accordingly.
+- Interview notifications: Students receive notifications when they are invited for interviews by employers, enabling them to prepare accordingly.